-4) The contractor(s) / operator performing the work must be given a copy of this authorization and it must be kept on site to ensure that all authorization conditions are met.
+- 4) The contractor(s) / operator performing the work must be given a copy of this permit and it must be kept on site to ensure that all authorization conditions are met. - 5) Fuel, oils, or lubricants can only be stored / staged in accordance with The Saskatchewan Environmental code and/or standards.

-- 5) Fuel, oils, or lubricants can only be stored / staged in accordance with The Saskatchewan Environmental code and/or standards. - 6) No machinery shall be cleaned or refueled within 100 metres of any water body / water course.
-Wastewater containing oils, fuels or grease generated from cleaning equipment must be kept from contaminating soils, plant material and/or water. - 7) Machinery is to be cleaned and free of external grease and/or oil and any material that may hold or harbour exotic species, their seeds, eggs, or plant material from exotic species. - 8) Crossing ledgers, reports, records, or other relevant crossing information must be supplied upon request. - 9) All rock used for rip rap, armament, gabions or retaining walls shall be free of deleterious substances including sand, silt, loam, clay or any other debris or other deleterious materials. - 10) Rock originating from upstream and downstream areas of the bed or bank of the water course shall not be used for any construction purpose. - 11) All associated spills, construction materials, and debris (e.g., petroleum products, non natural materials) must be immediately handled as per The Saskatchewan Environmental Code. - 12) Any direct or indirect release of deleterious material including oils, fuels, silt, sand, loam and/or clay, etc. into water or where its release will likely enter water that has an adverse effect or is likely to have an adverse effect on water quality or aquatic habitat must be reported to the Provincial Spill Line at 1-800-667-7525 as per Subsection 38 (5) of the Fisheries Act (Canada) and The Saskatchewan Environmental Code. - 13) All spoil materials and debris remaining from construction, maintenance, reclamation, or removal activities shall immediately be placed above the high-water mark in a location where they will not be subject to erosion into any waterbody. - 14) In-stream work with crossings shall be limited to the placement of new piles or one-time crossing of equipment for installation.
-Isolation of the work site is required if for all instream work on waters or water with a 1km or less connectivity to fish habitat as defined in the Fisheries Act (Canada).
+- 6) No machinery shall be cleaned or refueled within 100 metres of any water body, wetland or water course.
+Wastewater containing oils, fuels or grease generated from cleaning equipment must be kept from contaminating soils, plant material and/or water. - 7) Machinery is to be cleaned and free of external grease and/or oil and any material that may hold or harbour exotic species, their seeds, eggs, or plant material from exotic species. - 8) All crossing ledgers, reports, records, documents required under this permit or other relevant crossing information must be kept on file by the permittee and/or responsible shareholder and be supplied to the Ministry on request. - 9) All rock used for rip rap, armament, gabions or retaining walls shall be free of deleterious substances including sand, silt, loam, clay or any other debris or deleterious materials. - 10) Rock originating from upstream and downstream areas of the bed or bank of the water course shall not be used for any construction purpose. - 11) All associated spills, construction materials, and debris (e.g., petroleum products, non natural materials) must be immediately handled as per The Saskatchewan Environmental Code. - 12) Any direct or indirect release into water of a substance identified in table 1 or 2 of the Discharge and Discovery Reporting Standard must be reported to the Provincial Spill Line at 1-800-667-7525 as per Subsection 38 (5) of the Fisheries Act (Canada) and The Saskatchewan Environmental Code.
+Any direct or indirect release into water of a substance such as silt, sand, loam and/or clay, where its release has or will likely have an adverse effect on water quality or aquatic habitat must be reported to a Ministry of Environment Forest Service Forest Operations staff member. - As per the Discharge and Discovery Reporting Code Chapter Releases reported to the Forest Service must include location of the discharge, date of discharge if known, type and estimated quantity of the substance, if fish bearing or potable waters may be or are affected and details of any action taken. - 13) All spoil materials and debris remaining from construction, maintenance, reclamation, or removal activities shall immediately be placed above the high-water mark in a location where they will not be subject to erosion into any waterbody.
+Old culverts and/or construction materials other than dirt shall be removed from the site to an approved landfill site or the permittee's and/or responsible shareholder's storage facility by December 1st of each year. - 14) In-stream crossing work shall be limited to the placement of new piles or a one-time crossing of equipment for installation.
+Isolation of the site is required for all instream work on waters with a 1km or less connectivity to fish habitat as defined in the Fisheries Act (Canada).
 Alternative solutions for isolation may be approved by the area Forester.
-Once work is completed approaches shall be stabilized with non-erodible materials. - 15) Portable bridges shall free span the full width of the stream, with sills located beyond the stream's natural bank (not in water).
+Once work is completed approaches shall be stabilized with non-erodible materials.

+15) Portable bridges shall free span the full width of the stream, with sills located beyond the water's edge and restrict flow of the stream.

-Notification, as stated in condition 16, is to include all of the informational requirements as set out in conditions 22, 23,24, 34 and 35 below.
+Notification, as stated in condition 16, is to include all of the informational requirements as set out in conditions 23 and 34 below.